 Students who apply and are approved to extend the MPS degree program for a third semester should plan to enroll in a minimum 12 MPS-approved credits or CIS-related courses For example, these courses are found on our approved course list and within:

 - Statistical Sciences (STSCI)

 - Operations Research (ORIE)

 Students should enroll in these additional courses during pre-enrollment period and take them during their third semester for a letter grade only.
-Beyond the mandatory minimum 12 credits, students may enroll in additional non-MPS related courses, i.e. PE, music/art courses, 1000-3000 level for S/U. These types of courses will not count toward the MPS credit requirements.
+Beyond the mandatory minimum 12 credits, students may enroll in additional non-MPS related courses, i.e. PE, music/art courses, 1000-4000 level for S/U or AUDIT.
+These types of courses will not count toward the MPS credit requirements.